The Foundation and the Future

 The first foundation meetings were held in January 1992.
 Articles of Incorporation and By-Laws were adopted and filed in February 1992.
 South Dakota School of Mines & Technology had a 10-year lease of the facilities until 1996.
 RARF then took over the care and management of the buildings and grounds.
 The Lodge, Pete Smith Cabin, Babcock House, and apartments are currently utilized for lodging and rental income to fund operations.
 Small improvements have been made to the kitchen and baths, and upgrades of electrical and plumbing systems have been accomplished.
 A sprinkler system has been installed, roofs have been replaced, and the exteriors of the Lodge, Pete Smith Cabin, and Barn have been restored.
 All renovations and repairs to the Lodge, Pete Smith Cabin, and Barn must meet specific standards as they are part of the National Registry of Historic Places.
 Funds secured from special state legislation restored the logs on the three main buildings.
 Four of the original cabins were remodeled by the US government during their tenure and are now rented for additional income.
 The latest addition to the facility is high speed internet access.

-Ranch A is under the supervision of the Wyoming State Lands and Investment Board, Bridget Hill, Director.
+Ranch A is under the supervision of the Wyoming State Lands and Investments Board.